 - A long warm up (run slowly and ideally on a flat surface for the first 10-15 minutes of your run).

 - A cool down period (5-10 minutes of a brisk walk or very slow jog at the end of your run).

 - Hydration!
 Drink plenty of water.

 Another good argument for changing up the type of exercise you do on your rest days is that your body “adjusts” to your workouts, which means that over time, if you do the same activity, your body becomes so good at it that the workout produces fewer benefits, even as you increase the intensity.
 Changing the type of activity “shocks” your body, as it is doing something it is less accustomed to and thus working harder.
 This extra hard work allows you to reap more benefits.
 Plus, variety keeps life interesting.

 But even if you stick with your 50 minute runs 3-4 times a week, you are doing a great thing for your body.
-Good for you and keep it up!
-If you are a Columbia student, check out CU Move for tons of resources, information, and ideas for staying active.
 Your body will thank you.